Born Sexy Yesterday

 "Born Sexy Yesterday" is a trope that describes a character, typically a woman, who is physically attractive yet portrayed as childlike or naive, often with a level of intelligence or maturity that contradicts her appearance or behavior.
 These characters typically lack real-world experience, creating a dynamic where their sexual appeal contrasts with their innocence and unfamiliarity with social norms.
-This trope is prevalent in science fiction and gained critical attention after a 2017 video essay by YouTuber Jonathan McIntosh, known as Pop Culture Detective.
+This trope is prevalent in science fiction and gained critical attention after a 2017 video essay by Jonathan McIntosh, a YouTuber known as Pop Culture Detective.

 Overview

 The Born Sexy Yesterday trope has persisted for decades but has recently gained critical attention, particularly following a 2017 video by YouTuber Jonathan McIntosh, known as Pop Culture Detective.
 Coined from the 1950 film Born Yesterday, where two men educate a naive showgirl, the term describes a common narrative device in science fiction, among other genres.
-Female characters are typically stunning yet childlike, embodying a paradox of adult sexuality paired with social naivety, and are often even artificially created.
+Female characters are often stunning yet childlike, embodying a paradox of adult sexuality paired with social naivety, and are often even artificially created.
 They often awaken in new and confusing worlds, relying on male counterparts for guidance.

-A prime example is Leeloo from The Fifth Element, who behaves and speaks like a baby, crafted to be "perfect," naive, and whimsical while being sexualized without her awareness.
-Other examples include characters from Tron: Legacy, Splash, and Enchanted, who cater to a male fantasy of innocence and sexual purity, positioning their male guides as "the most extraordinary man" in their lives.
+A notable example is Leeloo from The Fifth Element, who is limited verbally and has been created without adult maturity, despite her hyper-intelligence.
+Leeloo was crafted to be "perfect" but is portrayed with the naïveté of a young child, yet sexualized without her awareness.

+Other examples include characters from Splash and Enchanted, who cater to a male fantasy of innocence and sexual purity, positioning their male guides as "the most extraordinary man" in their lives.

 These characters may take forms such as robots, mermaids, or otherworldly beings, consistently displaying childlike innocence despite their mature appearances.
 While these characters often serve as heroines, their portrayal perpetuates harmful stereotypes about female innocence and male dominance.
 McIntosh's video highlights the prevalence of the trope in various films, exposing its underlying sexism and paedophilic implications.